 Take full advantage of your existing investments.
 Because Azure is built on battle-tested Hyper-V virtualization technology, your existing on-premises virtual machines on Hyper-V run on Azure with no change, resulting in higher fidelity between dev-test and production environments.
 Once applications are built and tested in Azure, you can choose to easily deploy them on-premises.

-Zespri migrated its SAP development environment to Azure running in the western US datacenter to protect from local natural disasters.
-On two occasions, VMs needed to be reconfigured to accommodate changing requirements, but due to the flexibility of Azure, they were re-provisioned with a couple of mouse-clicks with no change to timeline or budget.
+Zespri migrated its SAP development environment to Azure running in the Western US datacenter to protect from local natural disasters.
+On two occasions, virtual machines needed to be reconfigured to accommodate changing requirements, but due to the flexibility of Azure, they were re-provisioned with a couple of mouse-clicks with no change to timeline or budget.

 Learn how kCura modernized their IT infrastructure by moving to Microsoft Azure to automate their migration to the cloud.Watch video